 All in all, this is a solid deal, especially when taking the 30-day refund period into account.

-Chaikin Analytics’ insights are best-suited for folks who prefer stock picks based on technical indicators.
+Chaikin Analytics’ insights are well suited for folks who prefer stock picks based on fundamental and technical indicators.

 The ratings system isn’t the only metric the team uses to gauge the value of a stock.
 However, it’s one of the first.